-Since Werner putted forward his original results \cite{Werner1989}, the relation between entanglement and nonlocality for bipartite quantum systems has been intensively discussed in many directions, including performing general measurements nonsequentially \cite{WernerState2002} or sequentially \cite{HiddenNonlocality} and in the schemes using several copies \cite{PRL2012MultNonlocal,PhysRevA.87.042104,PhysRevLett.100.090403,NatCommun2011,PhysRevA.72.042310}.
-However very few works for multipartite systems have been reported.
-Here, the interesting also the difficult point is that multipartite states offer a richer variety of different types of entanglement and nonlocality.
-The notions of genuine multipartite entanglement (GME) and genuine multipartite nonlocality (GMNL) among a whole system have been proposed to distinguish them with the weak entanglement in subsystems.
+Since Werner put forward his original results \cite{Werner1989}, the relation between entanglement and nonlocality for bipartite quantum systems has been intensively discussed in many directions, including performing general measurements nonsequentially \cite{WernerState2002} or sequentially \cite{HiddenNonlocality} and in schemes using several copies \cite{PRL2012MultNonlocal,PhysRevA.87.042104,PhysRevLett.100.090403,NatCommun2011,PhysRevA.72.042310}.
+However, very few works for multipartite systems were reported.
+Here, the interesting but also the difficult point is that multipartite states offer more abundant structures of entanglement and nonlocality.
+The notions of genuine multipartite entanglement (GME) and genuine multipartite nonlocality (GMNL) among an entire system were proposed to distinguish them with the ones in subsystems.
 Research on the locality of multipartite entangled states was initiated by T\'{o}th and Ac\'{\i}n \cite{PhysRevA.74.030306}, who found a fully local model for a family of three-qubit states with GME.
-Recent two works extended the investigation to the systems with any number of parties.
+Two recent works extended the investigation to the systems with any number of parties.
 Augusiak \textit{et al.} \cite{PhysRevLett.115.030404} showed GME and GMNL are inequivalent by constructing a bilocal model, in which the parties are separated into two groups, for a class of GME states.
 Bowles \textit{et al.} \cite{PhysRevLett.116.130401} found that there exist states with GME admitting a fully LHV model, which can never lead to any Bell inequality violation for general nonsequential measurements.